marnoux/stunning-dollop/README.md

-### I love such mirth as does not make friends ashamed to look upon one another next morning.
+### I didn't grow up thinking of movies as film, or art, but as movies, something to do on a Saturday afternoon.